Neuromuscular CLINICAL LABORATORY

 PRINCIPLE:

 The complex naphthol, naphthol acid phosphate, is hydrolyzed by acid phosphatases present in the tissue, and napthol derivatives are therby produced.
-The naphthol derivatives couple with the unstable diazonium salt, hexazonium pararosanilin, to produce a red azo dye to mark the site of enzyme activity.
+The naphthol derivatives couple with the unstable diazonium salt, hexazonium pararosanilin, and other dyes (rosaniline, magenta II & new fuchsine) to produce a red azo dye that marks the site of enzyme activity.

 SPECIMEN REQUIRED: